spraakbanken/sparv/README.md

 Now you should be ready to run the Sparv command!
 Try it by typing `sparv --help`.

-The Sparv Pipeline can be used together with several plugins and third-party software.
+Sparv can be used together with several plugins and third-party software.
 Please check the [Sparv user manual](https://spraakbanken.gu.se/sparv/#/user-manual/installation-and-setup) for more details!

 ## Running tests